LifeBogger presents the Full Story of a Football Genius who is best known by the nickname “Penalty Killer“.

 Despite being together for a long time, both lovers haven’t directed any plans for their wedding.
 However, it is only a matter of time before wedding bells ring for the two.

 Getting to know Bernd Leno’s personal life asides from goalkeeping would help you get a complete picture of him.

 Starting off, he is a Roman Catholic by faith.
 Leno has once made efforts to visit St. Peter’s Basilica, the Vatican in Rome, to have what he termed ” a special moment” with Pope Francis.

 Leno’s respect for Casillas was reflected in his choice of the team on the FIFA gaming series.
 Speaking about that, he once said…

 “I always used to play as Real Madrid on PlayStation,” he said.
 “Casillas was a big reason for that”.

 How He Got His Nickname- “Penalty Killer”: Although Leno learned a lot from Jens Lehmann and Iker Casillas, he could actually teach these two goalkeepers something.
 That is the act of “saving penalties” which gave him his beloved nickname.

-Did You Know?… The former Leverkusen glovesman once stopped a whooping stopped five penalties out of eight in a Bundesliga spot-kicks back in 2013/14.
 He actually saved four in a row.
-As at the time of writing, no goalkeeper alive (both active and retired) has beat that world record.
+As at the time of writing, no goalkeeper alive (both active and retired) has beaten that world record.

-Endurance: Leno has lots of endurance, unlike most modern day goalkeeper.
+Leno has lots of endurance, unlike most modern-day goalkeepers.
 He once kept the post safe with a broken nose and was never afraid to charge towards his opponents in a bid to take the ball from them.

 This happened in a Champions League last 16 games against Diego Simeone‘s Atletico Madrid.